tomcritchlow/tomcritchlow.github.io/wiki/drafts/2019-09-03-networked-communities-2.md

 *I'm starting a new blogchain with Brendan Schlagel called "Networked Communities" to explore ideas around blogging, social writing, networked communities and more.
 Catch up [the first post on his site here](https://www.brendanschlagel.com/2019/09/01/weaving-a-public-web-or-why-dont-i-blog-more/).*

+Brendan kicked off the series musing on "flavors of epistemic uncertainty for the blogger":

+> It strikes me there are a few flavors of epistemic uncertainty for the blogger.
+Roughly, these might be:

+>Uncertainty of purpose: what is this even about?
+Am I writing for me or for others?
+Will I achieve anything by writing this?
+>Uncertainty of effort: how much commitment required?
+How much time, thought, energy?
+Blogging can seen unbounded, intimidating…
+>Uncertainty of reception: will anyone read or care?
+Will it resonate, or endure in any perceivable way?
+Barring that, might it even start an interesting conversation?

-Why don't I blog more?
+>Why don't I blog more?
 Is the opening gambit of Brendan's post - but I'd like to propose a reframing of how we think about writing.
 I've often led with the introspective argument - that blogging is *good for you* it has *benefits for you*.

+This thinking falls in line with a common refrain I've often repeated - "you should blog!
+It's great for you!"

+There's valid inquiry here but maybe there's a new line of thinking, something that goes along the lines of:

+## Blogging is a social responsibility to your networks

+What if

 But perhaps there's a social responsibility to blogging?